You are at the top of the page

 Brueghel’s colourful depiction of a street party is also a celebration of the happiness of a society at peace.
 The Dutch Republic had declared independence from Spanish rule in 1581, heralding a ‘Golden Age’ of Dutch art and culture.
 This painting is a statement of national pride.
 It shows how a well-ordered society should be, but it is also an incident-packed description of town life, full of delightful detail.

-A painting by Jan Brueghel the Elder, 1600 that hangs in Cumberland Art Gallery, Hampton Court Palace.
-A festival with dancing peasants and other figures on a country road.
+A painting depicting a festival with dancing peasants and other figures on a country road.

 Frank Holl